Glowing Animals and the Jellyfish Gene.

 Monkeys

-One of the more recent species to be used to test the insertion of the glowing gene is the marmoset (shown right).
+One of the more recent species to be used to test the insertion of the glowing gene is the marmoset.
 The mutation has been shown to breed true.
 A similar gene insertion into a rhesus (2001) did not produce visible results.

 Rabbit

 Developed for research purposes the glowing rabbit was incorporated into modern art by French artist Eduardo Kac (2000).
-The rabbit "Alba" was probably one of the first cases of a living transgenic animal being part of a fine art project.
+The rabbit, named Alba, was probably one of the first cases of a living transgenic animal being part of a fine art project.
 The project was ultimately halted by animal rights activists.
 Kac is now an Assistant Professor of Art and Technology at the School of the Art Institute of Chicago.

 Pigs